henry-luo/mark/README.md

 Mark utilizes a novel feature in JavaScript that a plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

-So each Mark element is mapped to just **one** plain JavaScript object, which is more compact and efficient comparing to other JSON-based DOM models (e.g. [JsonML](http://www.jsonml.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom), [MicroXML](https://dvcs.w3.org/hg/microxml/raw-file/tip/spec/microxml.html)), and is more intuitive to used under JS.
+So each Mark element is mapped to just **one** plain JavaScript object, which is more compact and efficient compared to other JSON-based DOM models (e.g. [JsonML](http://www.jsonml.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom), [MicroXML](https://dvcs.w3.org/hg/microxml/raw-file/tip/spec/microxml.html)), and is more intuitive to use under JS.

 Roughly speaking, data models of JSON, XML, HTML are subsets of Mark data model, and Mark data model is a subset of JS data model.